 In this case Δs is positive since the particle's final position is to the right of its initial position, i.e., s' > s.
-Likewise, if the final position were to the left of its initial position, Δs would be negative.

-The displacement of a particle is also a vector quantity, and it should be distinguished from the distance the particle travels.
+Displacement is also a vector quantity, and it should be distinguished from the distance the particle travels.
 Specifically, the distance traveled is a positive scalar that represents the total length of path over which the particle travels.

 Velocity.
-If the particle moves through a displacement Δs during the time interval Δt , the average velocity of the particle during this time interval is
+If the particle moves through a displacement Δs during the time interval Δt , the average velocity of the particle is